victormeloasm/AESCrypt/README.md

 ## Contact

-For any questions, issues, or support related to AESCrypt v2.0, please reach out to us at [victormeloasm@gmail.com](mailto:victormeloasm@gmail.com).
+For any questions, issues, or support related to AESCrypt v3.5 Argon, please reach out to us at [victormeloasm@gmail.com](mailto:victormeloasm@gmail.com).